Aramaic: History

+Biblical Aramaic was used in several sections of the Hebrew Bible, including parts of the books of Daniel and Ezra.
+Aramaic translation of the Bible is known as the Targum.
+It was the language of Jesus, who spoke the Galilean dialect during his public ministry, and of the Jerusalem Talmud, Babylonian Talmud, and Zohar.
+According to the Babylonian Talmud (Sanhedrin 38b), the language spoken by Adam – the first human in the Bible – was Aramaic.

-Some variants of Aramaic are also retained as sacred languages by certain religious communities.
+Some variants of Aramaic are retained as sacred languages by certain religious communities.
 Most notable among them is Classical Syriac, the liturgical language of Syriac Christianity.
-It is used by several communities, including the Assyrian Church of the East, the Ancient Church of the East, the Chaldean Catholic Church, the Syriac Orthodox Church, the Syriac Catholic Church, the Maronite Church, and also the Saint Thomas Christians (Native Christians) and Syrian Christians (K[Q]naya) of Kerala, India.
-One of Aramaic liturgical dialects was Mandaic, which besides becoming a vernacular (Neo-Mandaic) also remained the liturgical language of Mandaeism.
+It is used by several communities, including the Assyrian Church of the East, the Ancient Church of the East, the Chaldean Catholic Church, the Syriac Orthodox Church, the Syriac Catholic Church, the Maronite Church, and also the Saint Thomas Christians, Syriac Christians of Kerala, India.
+One of the liturgical dialects was Mandaic, which besides becoming a vernacular, Neo-Mandaic, also remained the liturgical language of Mandaeism.
 Syriac was also the liturgical language of several now-extinct gnostic faiths, such as Manichaeism.

-Neo-Aramaic languages are still spoken in the 21st century as a first language by many communities of Syriac Christians, Jews (in particular, the Jews of Kurdistan), and Mandaeans of the Near East, most numerously by Christian Syriacs (Syriac-speakers: ethnic Arameans, Assyrians and Chaldeans), and with numbers of fluent speakers ranging approximately from 1 million to 2 million, with the main languages among Assyrians being Assyrian Neo-Aramaic (590,000 speakers), Chaldean Neo-Aramaic (240,000 speakers) and Turoyo (100,000 speakers); in addition to Western Neo-Aramaic (21,700) which persists in only three villages in the Anti-Lebanon Mountains region in western Syria.
-They have retained use of the once dominant lingua franca despite subsequent language shifts experienced throughout the Middle East.
+Neo-Aramaic languages are still spoken in the 21st century as a first language by many communities of Assyrians, Mizrahi Jews (in particular, the Iraqi Jews), and Mandaeans of the Near East, with the main Neo-Aramaic languages being Suret (~240,000 speakers) and Turoyo (~250,000 speakers).
+Western Neo-Aramaic (~3,000) persists in only two villages in the Anti-Lebanon Mountains in western Syria.
+They have retained use of the once-dominant lingua franca despite subsequent language shifts experienced throughout the Middle East.